gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 .text:0000000000400584 C3              retn
 ```

-But we Split it into two gadgets, the first starting at `0x400560` which
+But we split it into two gadgets, the first starting at `0x400560` which
 contains the function call, and the second one starts at `0x40057A`, this one
 we use to correctly setup the arguments needed for the call at `0x400569`.